kuoshih/Parrot_bebop/README.md

 ## rviz
 $rviz
+Press "Add" button in rviz, then select "axes"
+Set reference frame as "odom."
 Press "Add" button in rviz, then select "image"
 Set topic as "bebop/image_raw."
 You can see the real-time image from bebop